-You Might Not Want To Pick The Natural Escape Mattress If:
+Who Might Not Want To Pick The Natural Escape Mattress:

-- You Like Memory Foam– If you are used to a slow-moving memory foam feel where you slowly sink into the mattress, you might want to look elsewhere because that’s not the feel you get with this mattress.
+- Those Who Like Memory Foam– If people are used to a slow-moving memory foam feel where they slowly sink into the mattress, they might want to look elsewhere because that’s not the feel they get with this mattress.

-- You Are A Lightweight Side Sleeper– While I think the mattress is good for most people in any position, I think it might be too firm for lighter weight side sleepers.
+- Lightweight Side Sleepers– While I think the mattress is good for most people in any position, I think it might be too firm for lighter weight side sleepers.

-- Motion Isolation Is A Top Priority– This mattress does fairly well with motion isolation, but it doesn’t do as well as memory foam mattresses do.
-You will feel motion from the other side of the bed a little bit when sleeping with a partner on this mattress.
+- People Who Have Motion Isolation As A Top Priority– This mattress does fairly well with motion isolation, but it doesn’t do as well as memory foam mattresses do.
+People will feel motion from the other side of the bed a little bit when sleeping with a partner on this mattress.

-As you can see from the video below, the Natural Escape does a decent job of isolating motion.
+As people can see from the video below, the Natural Escape does a decent job of isolating motion.
 It’s not as good as a memory foam mattress, but it’s still pretty good.
-If you partner moves around, chances are that you will feel the movement just a little bit.
+If someone’s partner moves around, chances are that they will feel the movement just a little bit.

 What Makes This Mattress Stand Out

 This mattress is a great value that uses quality, durable components.
-If you are looking for a long-term solution that has good bounce and uses more natural materials, this can definitely be a great option.
+If someone is looking for a long-term solution that has good bounce and uses more natural materials, this can definitely be a great option.